Set up Azure Data Explorer in the AppHost

 ```

-### Add database creation script
+### Add a database creation script

 When running as an emulator, you can provide a KQL script to initialize the database with tables and data: